Man-O-War Cay: Economy

 The island is notable for its boat building history.
 William H. Albury was renowned in the country for his boat building skills.
 He built his first schooner at the age of 14.
 Albury died in 1972, but the boat building on the Cay still lives on.
-The last big boat built by the William H. Albury Ship Yard was the Esperanto.
+The Esperanto was the last big boat built by the William H. Albury Ship Yard.
 The Esperanto was later renamed The William H. Albury in his honor.
-Today, boat building consists primarily of fiberglass boats, as opposed to wooden vessels.
+Today, boat building consists primarily of fiberglass boats, instead of wooden vessels.

-A number of workers commute each day from Marsh Harbour.
-There are two small grocery stores, a marina, a boat yard, a few gift shops, a hardware and lumber store, two restaurants and a bakery.
+Several workers commute each day from Marsh Harbour.
+There are two small grocery stores, a marina, a boat yard, a few gift shops, a hardware and lumber store, two restaurants, a bakery, and a gear shop owned and operated by a descendant of the Albury family who makes, among other things, their famous ditty bags.
 Golf-carts are rented by several companies (the narrow roads, often unpaved outside of the town centre, only permit the use of golf-carts or other small vehicles).
 No liquor is sold on the island.
-During the summer some local houses are rented by vacationing families.
+During the summer, some local houses are rented by vacationing families.

 The home builders of Man-O-War are known throughout the Bahamas for building homes that "are built like ships, but bolted to the land."
-All the rafters and structure are joined together in a manner similar to ship construction and resist hurricanes very well.
-Several of the local boat builders still make the occasional "Abaco Dinghy" in their native woods of Madeira mahogany and other Bahamian hardwoods.
-They are today considered works of art and sought after by those who appreciate fine old world wooden vessels.
+All the rafters and structure are joined together like a ship and resist hurricanes very well.
+Several local boat builders still make the occasional "Abaco Dinghy" in their native woods of Madeira mahogany and other Bahamian hardwoods.
+Today, they are considered works of art and are sought after by those who appreciate fine old-world wooden vessels.